plating, anodizing, & finishing Q&As since 1989

 2006

-I'm not sure that you are interpreting the regulation correctly.
+I'm not sure that you're interpreting the regulation correctly.
 I'd need to restudy it myself, but I don't understand why you can't strip the rubber off, triple rinse it and dispose that part as simple waste while selling the copper as scrap.
-What is the reasoning you are using, or others are giving you, that causes you to equate a dangler with a waste sludge?
-The parts that you are plating are clearly not hazardous waste; why should the danglers you are plating be?
+What is the reasoning you are using, or others are giving you, that causes you to equate a dangler with a sludge?
+The components that you plate are not hazardous; why should the danglers that you plate be considered hazardous?

-In the case of a disputed interpretation, common sense should prevail; and it tells me it is an environmental travesty to landfill electrolytically pure copper metal.
-At the least, any person who so orders should sign their name on said orders.
+In the case of a disputed interpretations, common sense should always prevail; and it tells me it is an environmental travesty to landfill electrolytically pure copper metal!
+At the least, anyone who issues such an order should sign their name on said order :-)

 Ted Mooney, P.E.